1998 Philadelphia Eagles season

 The Eagles’ 161 points-scored (10.06 per game) is tied for the third-lowest total in a 16-game schedule.
 Philadelphia’s three quarterbacks—Bobby Hoying, Koy Detmer, and Rodney Peete—each won one game, and threw for only seven total touchdowns combined.

 Offseason

-NFL draft
+Draft

 The table shows the Eagles selections and what picks they had that were traded away and the team that ended up with that pick.
 It is possible the Eagles' pick ended up with this team via another team that the Eagles made a trade with.

 Not shown are acquired picks that the Eagles traded away.